andrewufrank/daino/docs/site/dough/ReadMe/05SiteOrganized.md

 <!-- todo - what happens with an directory without an index file? -->

 ## Theme is separated from content
 The instructions for presentation, the so called `theme` is in a separate directory (here `daino/docs/site/theme).
+It is linked automatically into the baked site.

+## The baked site is self-contained
+The files in the `baked` directory includes everything a web server needs to access and is relocatable.
+It can be copied to become the web root of a server.